About Smith Family Funeral Home

 He and his wife Merlene have two children Laura and Jon, and two grandchildren, Calvin and Katherine.
 Bruce and Merlene reside in Marysville.

 Jenifer loves to spend time with her family and participate in anything outdoors.
-She lives in Port Huron with her husband and daughter.
+She lives in Port Huron with her daughter.

 Susan Smith was born in Port Huron and has lived most of her life there.
 She graduated from Port Huron High School in 1960 and attended Port Huron Jr. College’s practical nursing program.
 As a licensed practical nurse she worked at Lake Huron Medical Center as a surgical nurse in obstetrics and surgery.
 In 1963 she married Arthur C. Smith.
 They began their life together raising their family over the past 50 plus years.
 They have enjoyed many special times with their three wonderful children and six grandchildren.